insightsengineering/rbmi/cran-comments.md

 * Stabilised some of our unit tests to reduce the occurrence of false-positive failures due to random variations from different CPU's/OS's.
 * Added a bug report URL and a support site URL to our DESCRIPTION file
+* Updated STAN code to hopefully fix the clang-UBSAN error.
+Please note though we were not able to reproduce this CRAN error locally so are not 100% if this fix will work.

 ## R CMD check results